cis-ds/course-site/content/homework/distrib-geospatial-viz/index.markdown

 # Rubric

-Needs work: Cannot get code to run or is poorly documented.
+Needs improvement: Cannot get code to run or is poorly documented.
 No documentation in the `README` file.
 Severe misinterpretations of the results.
 Overall a shoddy or incomplete assignment.
 Map looks amateurish or hard to interpret.

 Satisfactory: Solid effort.
 Hits all the elements.
 No clear mistakes.
 Easy to follow (both the code and the output).
 Nothing spectacular, either bad or good.